 As much as 70% of people diagnosed with bipolar disorder have a history of substance use disorder.10 The use of drugs or alcohol can worsen the effects of bipolar disorder, leading to more severe symptoms and an increased risk of suicide.
 Some studies suggest that medications used for bipolar disorder may also help reduce substance dependence.10 Types of therapy that may help those diagnosed with both bipolar disorder and substance use disorder include CBT, group therapy, and motivational interviewing.

-Research indicates that between 65% and 90% of people treated for substance use disorders have at least one co-occurring personality disorder.11 Treatment in a dual diagnosis rehab may require CBT, group therapy, family therapy, and additional therapeutic approaches as needed.
+Research indicates that between 65% and 90% of people treated for substance use disorders have at least one co-occurring personality disorder.11 Treatment in a dual diagnosis rehab may require CBT, DBT, group therapy, family therapy, and additional therapeutic approaches as needed.

 CBT is the most common form of therapy used in rehab facilities.
 It focuses on identifying patterns in the patient’s thoughts and behaviors and noticing how these patterns affect their behaviors.
 CBT helps patients understand that feelings and behaviors are often rooted in patterns of thinking.